aldabus/DouglasEtAl_UK_HEM_GMM/README.md

 ## Notes
-Although most of the codes have gone through a QA process, bugs can be present.
+Although all codes have gone through a QA process, bugs can be present.
-Please let us know any bugs you may find.
+Please let us know if you find any.

 Coefficient for the full (128-branch) model are not yet available, but we are hoping to upload these soon.